designingsean/portfolio/_casestudies/job-setup.markdown

 image: ''
 ---

+## Background

+In September of 2018, we set out to improve the multi-form process for creating a job in the Hireology application.
+Who is &ldquo;we&rdquo;, you ask?
+After hiring Jess, Hireology's first Associate UX Designer (then called Junior UX Designer), she and I worked together to craft this solution.

+The project was straight forward enough for her first assignment without having to understand the ins and outs of the entire application.
+It was also something I had been wanting to rework for a while, so I was able to provide the requirements and overarching goals that needed to be accomplished.

 ## Problem

 The issue we were seeing was that only about 20 to 25% of users who started opening a job would get all the way through the process without dropping off along the way.
 By and large, they would fall off in the first few steps, which were about providing details about the job and the job&rsquo;s description.